 Academia did little to inspire my realization — there was hardly any LGBTQ+ presence on campus, and the LGBTQ+ association consisted of four to five people who would meet in a bar once in a while, with no funding or support.

-My realization about my identity came quite suddenly, during the second year of my bachelor’s degree.
+My realization of my identity came quite suddenly, during the second year of my bachelor’s degree.
 Almost out of the blue, I fell for a woman.
 Surprisingly, she turned out to be queer as well, but she was in a relationship.
 After that, I didn’t even think twice — I simply started dating women.

 You’d think that would be the end of it, but coming out was a complicated process.
 The fact that many people on campus knew me made my coming out more of an issue, and I was worried about the reactions I would receive and the potential social and academic consequences.